Finding & Working with Contractors | 17 views |

 The 10% Holdback Protection

-After the 60-day holdback period expires without any liens being filed, you can safely pay the final 10%.
+For example, on a $50,000 renovation in Ottawa, you'd hold back $5,000 for 60 days.
+After this period, if no liens are registered, you can safely release the holdback.
 This system protects you from having to pay twice - once to your contractor and again to unpaid subcontractors who might lien your property.

 Ready to Start Your Project?